stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/github-ssh/github-ssh.md

 # Securely Storing SSH Keys for Tekton PipelineRun

-When working with Tekton Pipelines and storing your pipeline definition in a .tekton folder within your source code repository, it's important to keep sensitive authentication information, such as SSH keys, secure and separate from the public codebase.
+When working with Tekton Pipelines and storing your pipeline definition in a `.tekton` folder within your source code repository, it's important to keep sensitive authentication information, such as SSH keys, secure and separate from the public codebase.
 In this tutorial, you will learn how to securely store SSH keys using Secrets to access your code repository within your Tekton PipelineRun.

 ## Objectives

 - Generate SSH keys to securely access your code repository.
 - Add your public key as a deploy key in your GitHub repository.
-- Store the private SSH key in a Secret to be used by your Tekton PipelineRun.
+- Store the private SSH key in Secret to be used by your Tekton PipelineRun.

 ## Key Results